Johannesburg: Religion

+Christianity

-Among the places of worship, they are predominantly Christian churches and temples: Serbian Orthodox church, Zion Christian Church, Apostolic Faith Mission of South Africa, Assemblies of God, Baptist Union of Southern Africa (Baptist World Alliance), Methodist Church of Southern Africa (World Methodist Council), Anglican Church of Southern Africa (Anglican Communion), Presbyterian Church of Africa (World Communion of Reformed Churches), Roman Catholic Archdiocese of Johannesburg (Catholic Church) and the Johannesburg South Africa Temple (Church of Jesus Christ of Latter-day Saints).
-There are also Muslim mosques, Hindu temples, A Sikh Gurudwara (Sikh Temple) in Sandton and a large number of synagogues.
+Places of worship in Johannesburg are predominantly Christian churches: Serbian Orthodox Church, Zion Christian Church, Apostolic Faith Mission of South Africa, Assemblies of God, Baptist Union of Southern Africa (Baptist World Alliance), Dutch Reformed Church in South Africa (NGK), Methodist Church of Southern Africa (World Methodist Council), Anglican Church of Southern Africa (Anglican Communion), Presbyterian Church of Africa (World Communion of Reformed Churches), Roman Catholic Archdiocese of Johannesburg (Catholic Church) and the Johannesburg South Africa Temple (Church of Jesus Christ of Latter-day Saints).

+Albert Street Methodist Church in central Johannesburg is historically significant for its role as a refuge for anti-apartheid activists, including Albertina Sisulu.

+Judaism

+Most of Johannesburg's estimated 50,000 Jews live in the North Eastern suburbs; Glenhazel, Raedene Estate, Kew, Norwood, Highlands North, Sandringham, Savoy Estate, Waverley, Orchards, Oaklands and Fairmount.
+There are many Orthodox synagogues in the city including; Great Park Synagogue, Oxford Shul and Doornfontein Synagogue.
+There is a smaller number of synagogues serving the city's Reform Jews, including Temple Israel and Beit Emanuel.

 Languages

 32% of Johannesburg residents speak Nguni languages at home, 24% speak Sotho languages, 18% speak English, 7% speak Afrikaans and 6% speak Tshivenda.
-29% of adults have graduated from high school.

 Education

 Johannesburg has a well-developed higher education system of both private and public universities.
 Johannesburg is served by the public universities University of the Witwatersrand and the University of Johannesburg.

 University of Johannesburg was formed on 1 January 2005, when three separate universities and campuses—Rand Afrikaans University, Technikon Witwatersrand, and the Johannesburg campuses of Vista University—were merged.
 The new university offers education primarily in English and Afrikaans, although courses may be taken in any of South Africa's official languages.

 The University of the Witwatersrand is one of the leading universities in Africa, and is famous as a centre of resistance to apartheid.
-It is attached to the world's third largest hospital, the Chris Hani Baragwanath Hospital, located in Soweto.
+It is attached to one of the world's largest hospitals, the Chris Hani Baragwanath Hospital, located in Soweto.

 The University of Pretoria's business school the Gordon Institute of Business Science is located in Illovo, Johannesburg.

 Many private colleges are also situated in Johannesburg, such as Damelin, CTI, Lyceum College and the South African campus of Monash University (six of the other campuses are in Australia, while the eighth is in Malaysia), as well as the Midrand Graduate Institute which is located in Midrand.

 Johannesburg also has one of several film schools in the country, one of which has won an Academy Award for Best Foreign Student Film in 2006.
 The South African School of Motion Picture and Live Performance, or AFDA for short, is situated in Auckland Park.

 Johannesburg also has three teacher-training colleges and a technical college.
 There are numerous kindergartens, primary schools and high schools in the region.